cshosain/e-commerce-shoe-shop/README.md

-# This is currently under development.
-The full information will be given soon.
+# This project is currently under development.
+The full information will be added soon.
+Thanks for visiting.